-A trip to Italy is a frequent choice for many travelers.
-Looking at Italy from the outside, we romanticize about Italian culture, the ancient ruins of the Coliseum, the wine regions of Tuscany, the glitz and glamour of Milan’s fashion, and the jaw-dropping views of the Amalfi Coast, Italy.
+A trip to Italy is a frequent choice for many travellers.
+Looking at Italy from the outside, we romanticize Italian culture, the ancient ruins of the Coliseum, the wine regions of Tuscany, the glitz and glamour of Milan’s fashion, and the jaw-dropping views of the Amalfi Coast, Italy.

-The best way to experience the Amalfi Coast towns is by hiring a car in Naples and traveling down the coast to Amalfi, stopping in Pompeii, Sorento, and Positano along the way.
-Give yourself enough time, at least 4-5 days, as driving the Amalfi Coast offers a number of opportunities to experience Italian culture, including ancient architecture, modern arts, and traditional Camparian cuisine.
+The best way to experience the Amalfi Coast towns is by hiring a car in Naples and travelling down the coast to Amalfi, stopping in Pompeii, Sorento, and Positano along the way.
+Before creating an itinerary, decide how much time you want to spend visiting Amalfi Coast.
+Give yourself enough time, at least 4-5 days, as an Amalfi Coast tour offers several opportunities to experience Italian culture, including ancient architecture, modern arts, and traditional Camparian cuisine.

 Naples (or Napoli)

-Naples is not just another picturesque Italian town, as its struggles with crime, pollution, and poverty are overt and real, causing many travelers to feel uneasy in this city, once known as the “Paris of the South.”
+Naples is not just another picturesque Italian town.
+Its struggles with crime, pollution, and poverty are overt and real.
+This causes many travellers to feel uneasy in this city, once known as the “Paris of the South.”

 If you’re truly interested in exploring Naples’ culture on your Amalfi Coast holidays, there’s a guided walking tour of the Fontanelle Cemetery and Rione Sanita.